 What is Tanking?

-Tanking membranes are applied to a building in order to provide a physical barrier to prevent to ingress of water.
-They can be applied either internally or externally.
-Examples of tanking membranes include:
+Tanking membranes are applied to a building in order to provide a physical barrier to prevent the ingress of water.
+When tanking a wall, they can be applied either internally or externally.

-• Bituminous bonded sheet tanking membranes
+- Bituminous bonded sheet tanking membranes

-• Bituminous paint tanking membranes
+- Bituminous paint tanking membranes

-• Polyurea tanking membranes
+- Polyurea tanking membranes

-• Epoxy coatings
+- Epoxy coatings

-• Cementitious tanking membranes
+- Cementitious tanking membranes

-• Expanding clay sheet tanking membranes
+- Expanding clay sheet tanking membranes

 Tanking Membranes Require Extensive Preparation Before Application

 Often some pretty exhaustive and sometimes damaging and expensive preparation techniques are required, like needle gunning, bush hammering, hacking off wall finishes, shot blasting, raking out mortar joints, re-pointing, applying salt neutralising solutions etc.

-You know that if you add water to a bucket with a hole in it the water will leak out and its the same with a basement tanking system except that the water will leak in if there is a defect.
+You know that if you add water to a bucket with a hole in it the water will leak out and it’s the same with a basement tanking system except that the water will leak in if there is a defect.